Arthritis in dogs17 November 2022

 How will I know if my dog has arthritis?

 First off, they’ll generally become quite stiff.
 They might move slowly or avoid putting their weight on one paw.
 Limping is also very common.

-Difficult moving may lead to a reluctance to do it.
-Your dog might spend more time asleep, or seem lethargic, and only get up to move about when they need to (i.e. mealtimes).
+Difficulty moving may lead to a reluctance to do it.
+Your dog might spend more time asleep, or seem lethargic, and only get up to move about when they need to (e.g. mealtimes).

 The longer this goes on, your dog may lose their appetite and seem restless from the constant struggle to get comfortable.
 Another side effect is that they may gain weight – from the lack of exercise.
 This will make the problem even worse because of the added pressure on their joints.